cloudfoundry/diego-notes/proposals/measuring_performance.md

 | Name | Quantity | VM type (AWS) |
 |------|----------|-----|
 | Postgres (Diego) | 1 | c3.2xlarge: 15 GB, 8 CPU |

+### <a name='tuning-the-deployment'></a>Tuning the Deployment

+In order to perform correctly at scale, certain services in the deployment require additional tuning.

+- Set the `diego.executor.memory_capacity_mb` BOSH property to `32768` so that the Diego cells think they have 32 GiB of memory to allocate.
+- Set `garden.max_containers` to `384` and `garden.network_pool` to `10.254.0.0/20` to give Garden enough container headroom when running at high container densities.

 ### Experiment 1: Fezzik